-Definitions are presented in 23 CFR 772.5, the FHWA Traffic Noise Guidance and include terminology used in this Policy.
-The CFR and FHWA Traffic Noise Guidance definitions shall be used.
-Additional NDOT-defined terminology shall be used and includes:
+Definitions are presented in 23 CFR 772.5, the FHWA Traffic Noise Guidance and this Policy and shall be used.
+Additional NDOT-defined terminology includes:

-Approach level: 1 dB(A)-Leq (h) less than the Noise Abatement Criteria (NAC) for Activity Categories A to E when determining a traffic noise impact
+Approach level: 1 dB(A)- L{eq} (h) less than the Noise Abatement Criteria (NAC) for Activity Categories A to E when determining a traffic noise impact

 Noise reduction design goal: 8 dB(A)- L{eq} (h).
 This shall be the level of traffic noise reduction achieved, if all criteria are satisfied.
 Each project shall be evaluated for achieving this goal, or as close to this goal that can be attained.
-The acoustical feasibility is a minimum requirement that will allow constructing a TNAM, but may not be the final design.
+The acoustical feasibility is a minimum requirement that will allow constructing a traffic noise abatement measure (TNAM) but may not be the final design.